ftl-mv-translation/mvinstaller/Redistribution_Notice.md

 - Lizzard's Achievements, provided by Lizzard
 - More Mannable Systems, provided by kokoro
 - Into The Breach HUD for FTL Hyperspace, provided by slow
+- Instant Clone and Heal after Battle, provided by Choosechee